schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Comedian

-A radiologic technologist shaves a waitress at a entrance.
+A radiologic technologist shaves a waitress at an entrance.

 ## Drafting